-Posted by Carrie Kern, D.O.
+Carrie Kern, D.O.

-Have you ever left your health care provider’s office feeling frustrated that you didn't get an antibiotic for a sinus infection, sore throat, or ear infection?
-If you answered yes, you are not alone.
-Each year, millions of people visit their provider looking for antibiotics to cure infections.
-The reality is that most of these illness are caused by viruses and do not need antibiotics to get better.
+Have you ever left your health care professional's office feeling frustrated that you didn't get an antibiotic for a sinus infection, sore throat or ear infection?
+If you answered yes, you aren't alone.
+Millions of people visit their health care team each year looking for antibiotics to cure infections.
+The reality is that if you have a virus that cause illnesses like bronchitis, sinus infection and the common cold, you don't need antibiotics to get better.

 If you take antibiotics for a viral infection, you are putting yourself at risk for side effects.
-All antibiotics may cause diarrhea and nausea.
-Some are hard on your kidneys, liver or other body parts.
-Some side effects can be life threatening, such as an allergic reaction.
+All antibiotics can cause diarrhea and nausea.
+Some antibiotics are hard on your kidneys, liver or other body parts.
+In certain instances, side effects can be life-threatening, such as an allergic reaction.
 Every antibiotic can have side effects.

 Superbugs are bacteria that become resistant to antibiotics.
 This happens when antibiotics are inappropriately used to treat viral infections.
-When someone gets an infection caused by a superbug, antibiotics don't work.
+When a person gets an infection caused by a superbug, antibiotics don't work.
 Thousands of people die from these infections every year.
-Infants, young children and elderly are at greatest risk.
+Infants, young children and older adults are at greatest risk.
 These deaths are preventable — but only if antibiotics are used correctly.

 Viral infections are as common as they are frustrating.
 Your body is designed to fight these infections.
 You can help your body heal and strengthen your immune system by getting plenty of rest, staying hydrated and eating healthy.